New Releases: One Piece Unlimited World Red, More

 This isn’t the first time Google has mined NES and Super NES nostalgia for a fun time.
 Previously, the search giant transformed their logo into a playable version of Pac-Man, added the Konami Code to Google Reader, and did a barrel roll with their search results.

 UPDATE: The “Quest” filter is no longer accessible through Google Maps.
 Oh well, it was fun while it lasted.
+The video walkthrough is all that’s left:

 It's Dangerous To Go Alone!
 Read This.